aurelpere/python-sync/README.md

 # sync
-a script to synchronize data in different folders
+a script to synchronize and encrypt data in different folders